eustace-data/eustace-system/README.md

 The data products are available via the [CEDA archive](https://catalogue.ceda.ac.uk/uuid/a52b2cc065a847b8a77a93896880349f)

 This repo is archived and static - we are not able to reply to comments, suggestions for improvements, bug fixes or pull requests.

+EUSTACE has received funding from the European Union's Horizon 2020 Programme for Research and Innovation, under Grant Agreement no. 640171